 However not everyone's happy with the redevolpments.
 East Berlin architect Bruno Flierl hates them:

 "This is, from the point of view of German unification, stupid and dangerous," he says.
 "It's occupation and not unification."

 I kinda relate to his point.

-Anyway this just really an excuse to use this pic which amused me.
+Anyway, this is just an excuse to use this pic which amused me.

 Favorite thing: Alexanderplatz is very popular meeting point but it is better to avoid it in this pre-football days because it looks like a huge building-ground and therefore barely passable.
 The whole area is occupied by the machines for construction works and high cranes.
 Gloomy day, as it was during my visiting, makes it even more unattractive.